-This course will consider the nature and importance of geological information in physical problems of man's interaction with his environment.
+This course will consider the nature and importance of geological information in physical problems of man's interaction with its environment.
 Topics included are urban geology and natural hazards, pollution and geological processes, and problems associated with natural resource utilization.

 Prerequisites: Geol 101-3 and 102-3, or permission of the instructor.
+(2,0)